Final report for ONE20-373

 - - Producer

-An experimental site was identified on 5 acres shellfish lease at Cape Horn in Great Bay, NJ, owned by our farm partner, Parson’s Seafood.
-Our farm partner selected this site because it has sufficient access to deploy and sample the experiment, and it has regular and annual predation pressure by cownose rays.Three replicate plots of each of the three treatment types: shell over clam seed, clam seed under netting, and unprotected clam seed (a total of nine experimental units, Figure 1) were marked on the experimental site using pvc poles on August 11, 2020.
-Each treatment plot will be 20 feet by 14 feet (the equivalent footprint of a clam screen), and is surrounded by a 20 foot buffer to ensure no edge effects from neighboring plots and to allow the treatment to extend slightly past the edge of the plot for complete plot coverage.
+An experimental site was identified on 5 acres shellfish lease at Cape Horn in Great Bay, NJ, owned by farm partner Dale Parsons.
+This site was selected because it has sufficient access to deploy and sample the experiment, and it has regular and annual predation pressure by cownose rays .Three replicate plots of each of the three treatment types: shell over clam seed, clam seed under netting, and unprotected clam seed (a total of nine experimental units, Figure 1) were marked on the experimental site using pvc poles on August 11, 2020.
+Each treatment plot was 20 feet by 14 feet (the equivalent footprint of a clam screen), and was surrounded by a 20 foot buffer on all sides to ensure no edge effects from neighboring plots and to allow the treatment to extend slightly past the edge of the plot for complete plot coverage.